Zur deutschen Version.

 M-x hexl-mode

 Often I need a serial terminal app. to connect to a microcontroller via RS232 for debug purposes.
 As I use Windows, there is no out-of-the box app. ever since Hyperterm was not any more delivered with Windows.
-Fortunately such functionality is built into EMACS and can be activated via
+Fortunately such functionality is built into Emacs and can be activated via

 M-x serial-terminal